Hello and welcome to the podcast of the Lotus Eaters.

 So I must, inshallah, I must cover my face.

-No, it's someone trying to make sure that i Italian men are able to just get on with the day.
+No, it's someone trying to make sure that Italian men are able to just get on with the day.

-You know what I think the economy can function.
+You know what I think?

 I think that's a very idealistic worldview.

-Well perhaps.
+Well, perhaps.

-And and I I think I think realism.
+I think realism.

 You think Islam oppresses women?

-I mean you're you're the resident.
+I mean, you're the resident.

 Fresh with women.

-It's a start, it's something.
+It's something.

 More than that.

-Um I think this is in opposition, actually, but it must be exercised in the open in full respect of our constitution and the principles of the Italian state, which I agree with.
+I think this is in opposition, actually, but it must be exercised in the open in full respect of our constitution and the principles of the Italian state, which I agree with.

-Um I think that's good.
+I think that's good.

 Of course.

-Five Pillars.
+Five pillars.

-Oh, yes, yes.
+Oh, yes.

 I like dropping in on these people.